 These are some of the simple steps to understanding how does booking.com work for the property owners.
 There are several benefits that booking.com provides to the property owners for being a part of the team.
 These benefits help the company to retain the current property owners and bring in more to expand the business to several states and countries

-What is The Value Proportion of Booking.com?
+What is The Value Proposition of Booking.com?

 It is essential to ask why will consumers choose booking.com over another similar platform while understanding how does booking.com work.
 It all comes down to the value that booking.com provides to its consumers.
 The business functions on five basic value proportions which are: